UbiquityRobotics/Robot_Commander/README.md

 ### Running
-* Click any arrow to move the robot.
+* Press any arrow to move the robot.
-* Click the Microphone to use speech.
+* Tap the Microphone to use speech.
-* Say, "forward", or other commands.
+* Say, "forward", "back", or other commands.
 There is a list of commands in the menu in the top right corner of the screen.
 * In environments where there is a lot of competing speech, you can turn on the "Wakeup Word" feature, in Settings.
 When it is on, all commands must be prefaced by the wakeup word, "robot".

 #To Do / Issues